 Before settling on a choice that matches your needs, there are some important things that you need to take into consideration including:

 - Long waiting period.
 You may find that there is a fairly lengthy waiting period before you can claim on your new policy.
 Check carefully before you make the switch.

 - Reputation.
-If you are switching to a new provider, you should make sure that you do your research and find about more about the company and how well known/experienced the company is when it comes to life insurance services.
+Make sure that you do your research and find about more about the company and how well known/experienced the company is when it comes to life insurance services.